 West Virginia Rehab Centers for Drugs & Alcohol

 Are you or someone you’re close to struggling with substance use disorder (SUD)?
-Not sure where to turn to get the help you need?
 Drugs and alcohol can negatively impact every part of your work, school, and home life.
 Fortunately, addiction is considered a disease that can be treated.
-Zinnia Health can help, so call (855) 430-9439 to learn about our evidence-based treatment programs.
+Call (855) 430-9439 to learn about our evidence-based treatment programs.

 How Many Rehab Centers are Available in West Virginia?

 There are currently 87 registered substance use disorder facilities in the state of West Virginia, according to FindTreatment.gov.
 Hopefully, there’s an addiction treatment center near your county or city.

 Where in West Virginia Are Rehab Treatment Centers Located?

 West Virginia is located in the Appalachian region of the eastern United States.
 Nicknamed “Mountain State,” West Virginia has 55 counties and is one of the most populous states.
 With a population of nearly 1.8 million, the rising rate of fatal overdoses in West Virginia is alarming.
 Fortunately, there are many choices of drug and alcohol addiction services throughout the state.

 Major cities in West Virginia that offer inpatient and outpatient rehab include:

 - Charleston: Charleston is the most populous city and the capital of West Virginia.
 It’s located where the Elk River and Kanawha River merge.
 The downtown is flanked by the gold-domed State Capitol building.
 You’ll find plenty of options for people looking for drug and alcohol addiction programs in this capital city and surrounding areas.